Abir69-bot/joint-ssl-endoscopy-classification/README.md

-# SSL-GI: Dual Self-Supervised Learning for Gastrointestinal Image Classification
+# JSSL-GI: Joint Self-Supervised Learning with Masked Autoencoders and Contrastive Objectives for Multi-Category Gastrointestinal Endoscopy Image Classification

 SSL-GI combines masked image reconstruction and multi-view contrastive learning for gastrointestinal endoscopy image classification.
 The framework uses a shared ImageNet-pretrained ViT-Small encoder, followed by partial fine-tuning for 23-class classification on Hyper-Kvasir.